The French Indochina war

 The communist uprisings in Indochina were quickly beaten down by the French and the communists were forced to go under ground or flee to other countries.
 Ho Chi Minh returned for a while to the Soviet Union.

-In Europe, World War Two started 1939 with the German invasion of Poland.
+World War Two In Europe, World War Two started 1939 with the German invasion of Poland.
 The German army used a new military tactic (blitzkrieg), and was able to occupy several European nations, including France.
 Northern France was occupied, while southern France formed a new government – Vichy France, witch in all was a Vassal state to Germany.
 This government controlled the remaining French colonies and in September 1940, it gave its permission to Japan to station troops there.
 Japan successively took control over Indochina.
 This did not go unnoticed by the Vietnamese who now saw their former French rulers crawl at the will of the Japanese.
 Initially, Japan let the French rulers remain, but as the war luck turned the French started to oppose the Japanese.
 In March 1945 the Japanese decided to get rid of the French once and for all.
 The remaining French forces were quickly overrun by the Japanese, except for a few that fled to China.
 Indochina was under Japanese control for six months until Japans surrender in August 1945.

 During the war, communists under the command of Ho Chi Minh had returned to Indochina to form a nationalistic-communistic independence movement, the Viet Minh.
 In 1941 they declared themselves independent from France.
 Viet Minh also carried out attacks against Japanese forces.
 They were later helped by the US organization OSS (office of strategic services, later CIA) witch gave the Viet Minh weapons, equipment and training through military advisors in their struggle against the Japanese.
 Ho Chi Minh himself was saved by OSS doctors as he was sickened by Malaria.
 In return for the OSS help, the Viet Minh helped return downed Allied Pilots that crashed over Indochina.